kmewrd/ai-fun/README.md

 ### Future Additions & Improvements
 - Add a "Surpise Me" button that generates an idea based on a random genre and selection from a bank of themes.

+## Reflections
+As a “stretch tech” for this challenge, I chose to use the Web Storage API to save movie ideas in the client’s local storage.
+This enables a user to view the ideas they’ve generated even if they navigate away from the page and return later.
+Before this project I had never used local storage, but it seemed like a lightweight way to save responses without building out a server.
+While React Hooks made the implementation of this feature fairly straightforward, it did take some troubleshooting to ensure that Hooks were called in the right order and that local storage was not cleared or reset on page refresh.